-Or perhaps it sees us as Messengers.
-I have been talking of sex, but beyond sex is gender, something much more evasive, mysterious, and to my mind important.
-Sex is the physical state, gender the inner consciousness-abstraction, not anatomy.
-Science can grapple with male and female, hormonically, surgically, and before long no doubt with genetic engineering or other prenatal mechanics.
+Science can grapple with male and female, hormonally, surgicwith genetic engineering or other pre-natal mechanics.
 Masculine and feminine, though, have always seemed to me less organic than occult.
 Yet in our time the genders too seem to be meeting-males less masculine, females less feminine, whatever the state of their bodies-and here in my view something spiritual may be occurring.
-Boy George may not seem, on the face of things, a very likely instrument of Providence, but then God does tend to move in gimmicky ways.
-Could it not be that in bringing the genders together in such people, by overlapping masculine and feminine in this revelatory, almost ostentatious way, the Great Unknown is giving notice at last of some more general reconciliation?
+Boy George may not seem, on the face of things, a very likely instrument of providence, but then God does tend to move in gimmicky ways.